Goshiq/GPC_Myte/README.md

 	http://localhost:8080/search/show
   ```

-  Add request-id to get this one (if exists):
+  Add request-id to get the only one (if exists):
   ```http
 	http://localhost:8080/search/show/128
   ```